axonivy-market/portal/Documentation/PortalUserGuide/source/full-statistic-list/index.rst

    on the position of the chart to allow you rearrangement according to your personal needs

-4. The chart title

-5. The chart itself.
+4. The chart itself.
 It might provide you with a drill down function down to the task level.

-6. The legend, explaining the part of the charts
+5. The legend, explaining the part of the charts

 .. _howto-create-chart: